-School may be back in session, but no matter the time of year, there is always something happening in Fairfax County.
-Bookmark this list of all things Fairfax from A-Z. Note that some of these ideas may be seasonal, so always be sure to call ahead or check hours before heading out.
+School may be back in session, but no matter the time of year, there is always something unique happening in Fairfax County.
+Bookmark this list of Fairfax must see attractions from A-Z. Note that some of these things to do may be seasonal, so always be sure to call ahead or check hours before heading out.

 Bird watching at Mason Neck State Park

 Located on the Atlantic Flyway, Mason Neck State Park is a great place to catch several different unique species of birds—keep your eyes peeled for American bald eagles!
 The park's wetlands, forest, open water, ponds, and open fields make it ideal for environmental study and wildlife observation.
 Want more birdwatching?
 Check out these ideas.

 Capital One Hall

 Having just opened last year, Capital One Hall is the ultimate venue for the performing arts.
 The center features several genres of performances, from local theater to world-renowned concerts.
 Be sure to also visit The Perch on top of Capital One Hall and connected to the Watermark Hotel, a rooftop village green soaring more than 10 stories above the bustling street.
 Walk through a beautiful park, play Perch Putt mini-golf, watch a performance, enjoy the games plaza, and toast your friends at Starr Hill Biergarten.

 DIPA at Mustang Sally Brewery